“SUMMER OF lOVE”

-I loved Nathaniel, and he loved me, but he changed my world and broke my heart.
-And damn it, I’m going to capture him all for myself in this love story!
-I certainly am perplexed about life.
-And love.
-As soon as I think I’ve got a handle on it, failure ensues.
-Now I know what I’m supposed to do is jump back in the saddle and try, try, again.
+Nathaniel cared for me, and I him, but he changed my world and broke my heart.
+And damn it, I will capture him for myself in this love story!
+I am perplexed and still in love.
+Now I know what I’m supposed to do is jump back in the saddle and try again, right?
 What do ya do when a surprise person gets involved in your love affair?

-Shall I give up on him?
-Or simply try another approach?
+Shall I give up on Nathaniel, let him win, or try another approach?

-NO!
-I won’t give up, but I won’t try too hard either.
-This must be classified as self-defeating.
+I will never give up, but I won’t try too hard either.
+We must classify this as self-defeating.
 I always thought trying real hard was an asset.
-But feel like a total fool because I blew it.
-Humiliated, shrinking, muttering under my breath.
-I don’t like myself this way, I feel uncomfortable in my own company.
-I must pull myself together.
-I attempted but got nothing more than promises.
+I’m a fool suffering humiliation and uncomfortable in my own company.
+Pull yourself together!
+I received nothing more than promises.
 You can’t hug a promise!
-I fell in love with that big fat promise.
-I’ll just let it go now, like a helium balloon, I guess, But no!
-I’m a writer and he is going to be one sorry SOB when he reads about what a great lover he was, and how I spurned him.
+I fell in love and he fell out.
+Let it go, like a helium balloon.
+Damn it, I’m a writer and he will be one sorry SOB when he reads what a great lover he was, and how I championed his arresting singularity.

-Samantha smiled because he was making reference to Sam Spade, the private detective of Dashiell Hammett’s 1930 novel, The Maltese Falcon.
-She felt comfortable because as a kid she was called Sam.
-And she was cozy now and found safety in the romance of his presence.
+Samantha leaned her elbow on the bar and smiled.
+She knew he was referencing Sam Spade, the private detective of Dashiell Hammett’s 1930’s novel the Maltese Falcon.
+She smiled too because as a kid she was called Sam.

 It was 1978, but the young women willingly accepted the pleasant trip back to the thirties and forties with the help of the original bartender of fifty years, who, like a godfather, was there to watch over them.
 He knew to offer a cigarette or two as they lounged at his bar enthralled with tales of the iconic establishment since 1925.

-The Formosa is a place that invites nostalgia with the slanted wall above the bar plastered with black & whites of movie stars back in the day peering down on them, eavesdropping.
+The Formosa was a place that invited nostalgia with a slanted wall above the bar plastered in black & whites of movie stars back in the day peering down on them, eavesdropping.

 Tonight Samantha felt their presence, as did Lindy whilst he poured Sam’s dirty martini with three olives, and Jordan’s dry vodka.
 He fed them extra olives.
 His convincing sincere style was the voice of authority because he was the witness.
-Lindy knew all.
-The women lapped up the impossible stories of Bogart, Gable, and Sinatra.
+Lindy knew all and the women lapped up the impossible stories of Bogart, Gable, and Sinatra.
 He assured them the place was haunted by Sinatra’s pining for Ava Gardner.
 They believed every word because it was in the very air of the place.